Skip to main content

 • A flowchart showing the prerequisite sequences

-To help you plan your own schedule, we have created a fill-in form.
 Scheduling your courses is your responsibility.
-However, if you need to meet with an advisor to discuss your program and course selections, please be sure to fill in the appropriate checklist beforehand in order to save time:
+You are encouraged to meet with an advisor to discuss your program and course selections, please prepare for the meeting using the appropriate checklist.

 Biochemistry checklist